PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ## Usage example

-Let's analyze a change patterns in exchange rate between US Dollars and Euro between 1999-01-05 and 2020-04-10.
+Let's analyze change patterns in the exchange rate between US Dollars and Euro between 1999-01-05 and 2020-04-10.
 You can find the dataset [here](https://github.com/PiotrekGa/mtd-learn/blob/master/examples/euro_usd.csv).
 Since the MTDg model work on discrete states the changes were binned into four groups: